Aspen Economic Opportunities & Financing the Economy Program

 - Identifying a wider range of viable financing sources for large infrastructure projects

 - Setting priorities for public & private resources for key infrastructure projects capable of unleashing the country’s potential

 - Identifying policy solutions with a positive effect on reversing rising inequality, closing economic disparities among subgroups, reduce poverty and revive growth in lagging regions within country, thus enhancing economic mobility for all.

-The program community is animated by the valuable intellectual contributions of renowned academics like Cornel Ban and Clara Volintiru.
+The 2019 program edition continues to be animated by the valuable intellectual contributions of renowned academics like Clara Volintiru, and benefits from the valuable support of: